oguzgelal/reclare/docs/concepts/Situations.md

 There have been some discussions on whether situations are necessary or not.
 One might argue that it adds some complexity to declarations, and it would be simpler to check the condition in the reducers / reactions.
 However, situations are more than just syntactic sugars.

 The reason why situations must exist is related to the way Reclare orchestrates the declaration functions.
-When an event is broadcasted, Reclare makes sure that all the situation functions of all triggered declarations are evaluated against the same situation, that is, the situation at the exact moment of the broadcast.
-In other words, all situation functions will certainly receive the state at the time of the broadcast.
-This is only possible when situation function are not embedded inside reactions / reducers and are provided separately to the declaration.
+When an event is broadcasted, Reclare makes sure that all the `when` functions of all triggered declarations are evaluated against the same situation, that is, the situation at the exact moment of the broadcast.
+In other words, all `when` functions will certainly receive the state at the time of the broadcast.
+This is only possible if `when` functions are not embedded inside reactions / reducers and are provided separately to the declaration.
 Consider the decrement counter example where the counter can't go below zero:

 ```javascript
 {